GRV96/commitfetch/README.md

 **`get_repo_commits`**

-This function is the main element of `commitfetch`.
+This generator is the core element of `commitfetch`.
 It performs requests to the GitHub API to obtain data about a repository's commits.
+Each iteration yields a `Commit` instance.
 The user must provide their credentials in a `GitHubCredentials` instance.

 **`read_commit_reprs`**